BeccaK8/health-api/README.md

 - AAU, I want to add an exercise that I plan on doing on a particular date
 - AAU, I want to change a class I have planned for a particular date
 - AAU, I want to change an exercise I have planned for a particular date
+- AAU, I want to remove a class I have planned for a particular date
+- AAU, I want to remove an exercise I have planned for a particular date

 ![API Functionality Stories](./readme/us_api.png)